2022 Commonwealth Games opening ceremony: Everything to Everybody

 After the video footage of the Queen's Baton Relay, the creative segments continue where the introductory performance ended.
 The first segment was titled Everything to Everybody, telling about the history of Birmingham.
 Stella was seen coming out of her home on the stage, while the performers exit the cars at the stage centre, carrying with them their bags and shards of light from earlier.
 At the stage centre, they are surrounded by featured parkour artists, stunt cyclists and giant puppets that represented literary figures, scientists and musicians from Birmingham's history: Edward Elgar, the Lunar Men, Samuel Johnson and William Shakespeare.
 Charlie Chaplin accidentally sets fire to the city's first free public library, a reference to the destruction of the first Shakespeare Memorial Room in 1879.
 But with the shards of light crystals in hand, Stella and the performers put the fire out.

 Hear My Voice

 The second segment Hear My Voice recognised the arrival of newcomers to Birmingham and unsung heroes of the COVID-19 pandemic.
 Pakistani female education activist and the 2014 Nobel Peace Prize laureate Malala Yousafzai gave her speech, expressing hope for free children education, equal rights for women and a peaceful future.
 An animation about her life was displayed before she walked onto the stage.
-Dancers from Birmingham Royal Ballet, the Elmhurst Ballet School and the Critical Mass project, Guitarist Tony Iommi, saxophonist Soweto Kinch and Birmingham-born R&B vocalists Indigo Marshall and Gambimi performed the segment.
+Dancers from Birmingham Royal Ballet, the Elmhurst Ballet School, 50 professional contemporary dancers and the Critical Mass project all choreographed by Corey Baker, Guitarist Tony Iommi, saxophonist Soweto Kinch and Birmingham-born R&B vocalists Indigo Marshall and Gambimi performed the segment.